-Each function exposed as a Web service requires a WEBSERVICE resource to map between the incoming XML of the SOAP BODY and the COMMAREA interface of the program, and a URIMAP resource that routes incoming requests to the correct PIPELINE and WEBSERVICE.
-Although you can use RDO to define and install your WEBSERVICE and URIMAP resources, you can also have CICS create them dynamically when you install a PIPELINE resource.
+Each function that is exposed as a web service requires a WEBSERVICE resource to map between the incoming XML of the SOAP BODY and the COMMAREA interface of the program, and a URIMAP resource that routes incoming requests to the correct pipeline and web service.
+Although you can use resource definition online (RDO) to define and install your WEBSERVICE and URIMAP resources, you can also have CICS create them dynamically when you install a pipeline resource.